pbeaucage/AFL-andon/README.md

 When adding a server in the UI, select **Windows (WinRM)** to specify a Windows host.
 The application will execute commands via PowerShell remoting instead of SSH.

+### Debugging WinRM

+Set the environment variable `DEBUG_WINRM=1` before launching the app to see additional WinRM logs, including the commands sent and any returned errors.